 Being part of the Zoho’s ecosystem allows Projects to connect to several of Zoho’s own services such as Zoho Books, Zoho CRM and Zoho’s finance suite.
 The new Zoho marketplace allows 3rd party integrations as well.
 Integrations via Zapier and Zoho Flow are also supported.

 Starts from $18 for 6 users.
 Free 10 day trial available.
 No credit card information required.

 9. Kanbanize – Best for agile project management

 Kanbanize is a Kanban software for agile project management.
 Kanbanize help companies visualize work, track projects, and optimize workflows to achieve organizational transparency increase efficiency.

-To bring simplicity, productivity and efficiency to the way you work, their features include initiatives and timeline workflow for planning, customizable Kanban boards, business automation rules, a powerful analytics module and more.
+To bring simplicity, productivity, and efficiency to the way you work, their features include initiatives and timeline workflows for planning, customizable Kanban boards, business automation rules, a powerful analytics module, and more.

 Having the ability to integrate with multiple other systems such as Google Drive, Dropbox, GitHub, Jira, and other tools (and you can also connect through Zapier), Kanbanize brings more agility to your business processes.

 Kanbanize costs from $99/month for 1-15 users (so, that’s anywhere between $99 to $6.60 per user per month).

 10. Hubstaff – Best project management software for agile capabilities